RonanOD/OpenAAC/README.md

 **Update:**
  * If there isn't a high match from the Vector DB, OpenAAC will use [OpenAI DALL-E 3](https://openai.com/dall-e-3) to generate a symbol's image.
  * Tap on icon to hear the associated word using Text-To-Speech engine.
+   * Tap on "speak" button to read out the entire text using the device's text to speech engine.

 The goal is to assist in communication between neurotypical and nonneurotypical users via mobile devices.